 - A large part of Golden Sun: Dark Dawn's plot involves the beastpeople of Morgal's recent, successful, and terribly bloody revolution against the kingdom of Sana.
 Among other things, a little girl is captured and condemned to Cruel and Unusual Death in Belinsk, just for being Sanan nobility.
 The Grave Eclipse is caused by the king of Morgal forcing you to activate what he believes is a superweapon, which he intends to use on Sana and on Morgal's other neighboring country, Bilibin.

 - In Bioshock Infinite, the floating city of Columbia is controlled by Zachary Comstock and the Founders, xenophobic white-supremacists who brutally oppress all black, Irish, Chinese and Indian citizens within the city.
 Opposing them is the Vox Populi, made up largely of the people mistreated by the Founders and led by Daisy Fitzroy.
 The Vox Populi's grievances are understandable, but they have degenerated into vicious marauders who mercilessly bully and butcher the citizens of the city.
-When the revolt gets underway, Booker and Elizabeth come across the aftermath of many a firing squad and towards the end, Fitzroy even tries to kill Booker and Elizabeth (though Burial at Sea retcons this as her reluctantly following the orders of the Lutece twins).
+When the revolt gets underway, Booker and Elizabeth come across the aftermath of many a firing squad and towards the end, Fitzroy even tries to kill Booker and Elizabeth.

 Vox Populi member: Your homes are ours!
 Your lives are ours!
 Your wives are ours!
 It all belongs to the Vox!Booker DeWitt: When you get down to it, the only difference between Comstock and Fitzroy is how you spell their name.